US Government, Government Agencies & Armed Forces

 - Psychic Strangle: She experiences a variation of this in X-Men: First Class.
 When she attacks Magneto, he deflects the bullets she fires, one of which hits Charles in the back.
 In a rage, Erik magnetically uses her dog tag chain to strangle her, but Charles manages to talk him down.

-- Put on a Bus: She doesn't appear in X-Men: Days of Future Past.
+- Put on a Bus: She doesn't appear in Days of Future Past or Dark Phoenix.